zaka-urrehman/OpenAI-Agents-SDK/02_model_configuration/README.md

 # Create the agent without a model
 agent = Agent(
     name="Assistant",
-    instructions="You are a helpful assistant."
+    instructions="You are a helpful assistant that responds in haiku."
 )

 # Define the RunConfig with the Gemini model